 If your business uses any internal tools you access through a web browser, make sure they will work in your chosen browser.

-Occasionally, these tools may have been designed with a specific browser in mind - particularly if they are a number of years old.
+Occasionally, these tools may have been designed with a specific browser in mind - particularly if the tool is a number of years old.

 This issue more commonly affects large companies with custom-built systems, but it's still worth checking.